 At the end of the garden clean up, the flagstone paths were swept, the tools were put away, and all the participants stood back and admired their beautiful accomplishment.
 Within the hour, visitors were already strolling through the garden and enjoying the efforts of these dedicated volunteers.

-Regional Hospice and Palliative Care (RHPC) has served Fairfield, New Haven, Hartford & Litchfield counties with nonprofit home hospice care for over 30 years.
+Regional Hospice (RHPC) has served Fairfield, New Haven, Hartford & Litchfield counties with nonprofit home hospice care for over 30 years.
 In 2015, RHPC opened the state-of-the-art Center for Comfort Care & Healing.
 This family-centered hospice residence is CT’s first and only private-suite facility, servicing patients and their families from throughout the country, especially in New York State and Connecticut.
 RHPC’s mission is to provide exceptional end-of-life care, comfort and compassion to infants, children, adults and their families with a dedicated staff of professionals.